There are people who are summer. And Rocío Olmo is one of them.

 I always say that he invented the selfie.
 He took photos in mirrors and later with Photoshop he made montages and collages that would now be authentic works of modern art.
 His passion for graphic design spread to me and he introduced me to artists I had never heard of in my life.

 That's how I met dew elm And from that moment I thought that if one day I started a business, she would be the decorator and designer of the brand.

 No sooner said than done.
 The three Nasei logos bear his seal.

 Now we wanted to create something special together.
 This is how the new limited edition of Nasei hair serum was born.

 When making the formulation I was inspired by the summer, it could not be otherwise.
-But not in mine, but in his: the south (where he now resides), the warm aromas like his color palette and hemp, for his nod to the free and carefree spirit of the American hippies of the 70s.
+But not in mine, but in his: the South (where he now resides), the warm aromas like his color palette and hemp, for his nod to the free and carefree spirit of the American hippies of the 70s.

-He only needs his sunsets and the agaves, of which he is a fan, to live in an eternal summer that we have bottled for you and to which you return whenever you want with a slight movement of your hair.
+He only needs his sunsets and the agaves, of which he is a fan, to live in an eternal summer that we have bottled for you and to which you can return whenever you want with a slight movement of your hair.

 Text by Veronica Martin and Lorraine Avignon / Photography Lorraine Avignon